Data Processing Addendum

 3.2.
 Customer Processing of Customer Data.
 Customer agrees that (i) it shall comply with its obligations as a Data Controller under Data Protection Laws in respect of its Processing of Customer Data and any Processing instructions it issues to StackPath; and (ii) it has provided notice and obtained (or shall obtain) all consents and rights necessary under Data Protection Laws for StackPath to Process Customer Data and provide the Services pursuant to the Agreement and this DPA.

 3.3 StackPath Processing of Customer Data.
 StackPath shall Process Customer Data only for the purposes described in this DPA or in accordance with Customer’s documented lawful instructions.
-Customer acknowledges that StackPath shall have a right to Process Customer Data in order to provide Services to Customer, fulfill its obligations under the Agreement and this DPA, and for legitimate purposes relating to the operation, support and/or use of the Services such as billing, account management, technical support, product development, and sales and marketing.
+StackPath shall not retain, use, or disclose Customer Data for any purpose other than for the specific purpose of performing the Services as described in the Agreement and this DPA, including retaining, using, or disclosing Customer Data for a commercial purpose other than providing the Services.
+Customer acknowledges that StackPath shall have a right to Process Customer Data in order to provide Services to Customer, fulfill its obligations under the Agreement and this DPA, and for legitimate purposes relating to the operation, support and/or use of the Services such as billing, account management, technical support, fraud prevention, and product development.

 4.1 Authorized Sub-processors.
-Customer agrees that this DPA constitutes Customer’s written authorization for StackPath to engage Sub-processors to Process Customer Data on Customer's behalf.
-The Sub-processors currently engaged by StackPath and authorized by Customer will be provided to Customer by StackPath.
-StackPath shall notify Customer in writing if it intends to add or replace Sub-processors.
+Customer agrees that this DPA constitutes Customer’s written authorization for StackPath to engage Sub-processors to Process Customer Data on Customer’s behalf.
+StackPath shall inform Customer of Sub-processor engagements in accordance with the general authorization provisions of GDPR Article 28(2).
 Customer may object in writing within five (5) calendar days of such notice, provided that such objection is based on reasonable, documented grounds relating to data protection.
 Customer’s failure to timely respond or to document the basis of the objection will constitute Customer’s authorization of the proposed changes.
 In the event of a timely, reasonable and documented objection, the parties shall discuss Customer’s concerns in good faith with a view to achieving resolution.

 4.2 Sub-processor Obligations.
 StackPath shall: (i) take commercially reasonable measures to ensure that Sub-processors have the requisite capabilities to Process Customer Data in accordance with this DPA; (ii) enter into a written agreement with the Sub-processor imposing data protection terms that require the Sub-processor to protect the Customer Data to the standard required by Data Protection Laws; and (iii) remain responsible for its compliance with the obligations of this DPA and for any acts or omissions of the Sub-processor that cause StackPath to breach any of its obligations under this DPA.